 - Pages or posts that have been noindexed will not show in XML sitemap (but can if you want them too).

-- Ability to verify Google Webmaster Tools, Yahoo Site Explorer, and Bing Webmaster Tools
+- Ability to verify Google Search Console, Yahoo Site Explorer, and Bing Webmaster Tools

-- Basic import functionality for HeadSpace2 and All in One SEO.
-(You can also use the SEO Data Transporter to transfer functionality from themes like Thesis, Headway, Genesis etc).
+- Basic import functionality for Platinum SEO Pack and All in One SEO plugins.
+(You can also use the SEO Data Transporter to transfer functionality from themes like Genesis child themes).

-Now that you have installed and activated the plugin, let’s take a look at setting this bad boy up.
+Now that you have installed and activated the plugin, let’s take a look at how to properly setup this powerful plugin.

 How to Setup WordPress SEO Plugin by Yoast